-Biocybernetics can serve as a minor field for other Ph.D. majors if students complete the following courses with a grade-point average of B+: Biomedical Engineering M186B, M296A, and one additional graduate-level elective from the additional foundations or electives list.
+Biocybernetics can serve as a minor field for other Ph.D. majors if students complete the following courses with a grade-point average of B+: Biomedical Engineering CM186B, M296A, and one additional graduate-level elective from the additional foundations or electives list.

 Core Courses (Required).
-Biomedical Engineering M186B, C201, CM202, CM203, M296A.
+Biomedical Engineering CM186B, C201, CM202, CM203, and either M296A or Biomathematics 220.